flyingcircusio/doc/src/reference/security/data-protection.md

 ### 6. Communication control

-**Purpose: ensure that it is possible to verify and establish the bodies to which personal data have been or may be transmitted or made available using data communication equipment**
+**Purpose: ensure that it is possible to verify and establish the bodies to which personal data has been or may be transmitted or made available using data communication equipment**

-The communication control is generally the responsibility of the customer's application.
+Communication control is generally the responsibility of the customer's application.

 Data entered into the Flying Circus portal is not transmitted to third parties.

 ### 7. Input control

-**Purpose: ensure that it is subsequently possible to verify and establish which personal data have been input into automated processing systems and when and by whom the personal data were input**
+**Purpose: ensure that it is possible to verify and establish which personal data has been entered into automated processing systems including when and by whom**

-The security of data entry, change and deletion is generally part of the customer's application.
-Customers must ensure that data entry, deletion and removal are handled appropriately according to their applicable data protection laws.
+The security of data entry, change, and deletion is generally part of the customer's application.
+Customers must ensure that data entry, deletion, and removal are handled appropriately according to their applicable data protection laws.

 However, during maintenance work it may be necessary that administrators need to enter, change, or delete data records on a low technical